SirFelingthon/Python-Interpreter/README.md

 # Python Interpreter

 A simple, stack-based interpreter made with python.
-When running, copy the file path of the code you want to run into the python terminal
+When running, copy the file path of the code you want to run into the python terminal.

 <ins>**Commands**</ins>:
 - **PUSH** -number-: pushes the -number- into the Stack